- 7.67K views

 Here’s our curated list of things to do in Costa Rica; pick a few or do them all — it’s your chance to revel in the country’s offerings in different degrees of pleasure.

-At over 1,670 metres high, the Arenal Volcano is one of the more fantastic places to visit on a Costa Rica tour.
+At over 1,670 meters high, the Arenal Volcano is one of the more fantastic places to visit on a Costa Rica tour.
 While climbing the volcano is not allowed, travelers can access viewing areas within Arenal Volcano National Park by hiking the numerous trails.
-Outdoor adventurists are enthralled with the surrounding area of Arenal Volcano that is loaded with activities from ziplining, walking on hanging bridges and horseback riding to swimming in natural pools at the bottom of tumbling waterfalls.
-The numerous geothermal hot springs nearby are perfect to relax in after an energetic day.
+Outdoor adventurists are enthralled with the surrounding area of Arenal Volcano which is loaded with activities from ziplining, walking on hanging bridges, and horseback riding to swimming in natural pools at the bottom of tumbling waterfalls.
+The numerous geothermal hot springs nearby are perfect to relax after an energetic day.